 Does MusicLessons.com Keep A Copy Of My Content?

 No!
-Other than for caching purposes, MusicLessons.com does not store any YouTube Content.
-Caching is done to improve performance, and the cached data being stored includes only textual information about videos, such as the video ID, title, description, and meta data.
-We never store copies of videos or image files.
+MusicLessons.com does not store a copy of YouTube videos anywhere in our system.
+Temporary caching of video meta data is done to improve performance, and includes only textual information about YouTube content, such as the video ID, title, and description.